-Tim Foster is a Chancellor’s Postdoctoral Research Fellow at the Institute for Sustainable Futures.
-His current research investigates the role of entrepreneurs and enterprise in rural water service delivery in Asia and Africa.
-His areas of expertise include rural water supply sustainability, operation and maintenance systems, water service financing, and the water-health nexus.
-Tim has been involved in both the implementation and evaluation of rural WASH programmes in numerous countries across Asia and Africa.
-He also has experience implementing public health programs to combat neglected tropical diseases, including guinea worm eradication in South Sudan and scabies control in remote Indigenous communities in Australia.
+Tim Foster is a Research Principal at the Institute for Sustainable Futures.
+He is part of ISF's International Development team and his research focuses on water, sanitation and hygiene (WASH) in low- and middle-income countries.
+His areas of expertise include rural water supply, water quality and public health.
+Tim has 10 years' experience as a WASH practitioner and researcher, and has worked on WASH challenges in 14 countries across Africa, Asia and the Pacific.
+He has also been involved in public health programs to combat neglected tropical diseases, including guinea worm eradication in South Sudan and scabies control in remote Indigenous communities in Australia.

 Can supervise: YES